Heartland, Dane County credit unions likely to merge as $600M organization

-Two credit unions with locations throughout the Madison area and in other parts of the state announced their intent Monday to merge operations.
+Two credit unions with locations throughout the Madison area and elsewhere in Wisconsin announced their intent Monday to merge operations.

 “While this change is strongly recommended by your board of directors and management, a decision to combine the two credit unions is dependent upon you, the members of Dane County Credit Union,” he said in the statement.
 “Members will cast their votes in an upcoming election.
 In addition, you are invited to a special meeting where members will have an opportunity to meet the leaders of both credit unions and discuss the partnership.”

-Heartland Credit Union is headquartered in Madison, and has several branches in southwest Wisconsin.
+Heartland Credit Union is headquartered in Madison and has several branches in southwestern Wisconsin.
 Dane County Credit Union has locations in Madison and surrounding cities.

 Merging would result in “added benefits” for Dane County Credit Union members, Heil said.